 Valley Humane Society

 Also receiving financial assistance this year from the Holiday Fund is the Valley Humane Society, an all-volunteer group that rescues, treats and finds homes for abandoned or injured animals.
 It does not euthanize unless health problems dictate.
 Its mission also includes educating others on responsible pet ownership.
-Last year, the organization moved into a new center on Nevada Street and continues to need funding to furnish that facility.
+While donations primarily support animal rescue, VHS also provides assistance to people.

 ValleyCare Health System